Jet Set Willy II: Development

 Jet Set Willy II was originally created as the Amstrad conversion of Jet Set Willy by Derrick P. Rowson and Steve Wetherill, but Rowson's use of an algorithm to compress much of the screen data meant there was enough memory available to create new rooms.

 It came with a form of enhanced copy protection called Padlock II.
-To prevent felt tip copying, it had seven pages, rather than the single page used in Jet Set Willy.
+To discourage felt tip copying, it had seven pages, rather than the single page used in Jet Set Willy.

 Software Projects later had Rowson remove all of the enhancements from the Amstrad version to produce a straight conversion of the original ZX Spectrum version of Jet Set Willy.
 This version was included on the Ocean Software compilation They Sold A Million released in November 1985.

 Ports

 The game was ported to the ZX Spectrum, Commodore 64, Commodore 16, BBC Micro, Acorn Electron, and MSX.

 Rowson ported the game to the Spectrum alone as Steve Wetherill had moved to Odin Computer Graphics.
 It has a number of small differences, including the loss of coloured backgrounds in certain screens as the CPC version ran in a 4-colour display mode.
-In an in-depth article about both the game and the code, Your Spectrum stated that as each room was compressed and took up differing amounts of memory, a room editor would be impossible to code.
+In an in-depth article about both the game and the code, Your Spectrum stated that as each room was compressed and took up differing amounts of memory, a room editor would be virtually impossible to write.

 The BBC Micro cassette version has 2 rooms not in the ZX Spectrum version, and omits 60 of the rooms, rather than being a subset of it as are the CPC and ZX Spectrum versions.

-The C64 screen was a different format to the Amstrad, so the developers were unable to take the data used in the Amstrad and instead had to lay out again and re-implement all the screens and sprites.
-However, Rowson was able to use much of the data directly from the Amstrad, and hence the game was released sooner.
+The C64 screen was a different format to the Amstrad, so the developers were unable to take the data used in the Amstrad and instead had to lay out again and re-implement all the screens and sprites, but Rowson was able to use much of the data directly from the Amstrad, and hence the game was released sooner.